0x80/mono-ts/README.md

   cmd-click on a type or function in your code), works out of the box, without the need for Typescript project references or generating `d.ts.map` files.

-There are also two disadvantages that I know of:
+There are also a few disadvantages to this approach:

 - You can not publish the shared packages to NPM, as you do not expose them as Javascript.